 Director of Jewish Student Life

 Jeremy was born in Washington, D.C. but lived for most of his life in Cincinnati, Ohio, before returning to the University of Maryland for college.
-He graduated with degrees in Journalism and History.
+He was an active member in AEPi and graduated with degrees in Journalism and History.
 After college, Jeremy spent two years in Madrid, Spain, teaching English as a Second Language and American Culture to Spanish high school students.
 His time in Europe instilled a love of travel, as he has now been to 20 countries around the world.
 Jeremy also loves to read books in both English and Spanish and play or watch nearly any sport.
 He is an excited Illini fan, even though they are conference rivals with Maryland.
-A longtime participant in Jewish summer camps and youth groups, Jeremy cannot wait to work with the students at Illini Hillel to plan some amazing programs!

 Born and raised in the freezing cold tundra people like to call Minne-SNOW-ta, Abby Chargo is a proud Minnesotan.
 She recently graduated from the University of Kansas with a degree in Strategic Communications and a minor in Jewish Studies.
 Throughout her sophomore year of college, she studied abroad at Hebrew University in Jerusalem, Israel, where she began to develop her true passion for Judaism, Jewish learning and her love of Torah.
 In her free time, you can find Abby going on walks, cooking new dishes and taking Zumba classes!